apache/sling-whiteboard/remote-content-api/api-planes-prototype/README.md

 Several GraphQL schemas are available in a number of independent "API planes", providing multiple ways to look at the Sling Resources in a modular way.

+## How to run this

+To start this, build the sibling modules with mvn clean install in the parent folder of this one and then, in this folder, run

+    mvn clean install exec:java

+Then open http://localhost:8080 - which might require logging in at http://localhost:8080/system/console first.

+    TODO: explain how to access the relevant parts of the prototype, or add a redirect to the right place in the feature file.

+The standard MAVEN_OPTS environment variable can be used to setup debugging, as the above does not fork and starts the application with the Maven JVM.

 ## API Planes

 An API Plane exposes a Sling Resource to the API from a specific angle.
 The concept is